cekimm/ceskim/README.md

 - I’m @ceskim
-- Mainly a graphics person
+- UI/graphics person
-- How to reach me: cekimm or seeukim@proton.me
+- How to reach me: cekimm (Discord) or seeunkim1021@gmail.com
+- I use Figma, Adobe Illustrator, Blender 3D, Spline 3D, and I specialize in promotional content.

 <!---
 ceskim/ceskim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.